 Linda currently teaches Level 4 courses within the Waikato and King Country and goes above and beyond to support students to be successful in their training.
 She knows first-hand about coming to the industry with no knowledge or experience, and so how important practical learning is and how development can enhance your future.

-Liz has been involved in the New Zealand farming industry for over 20 years, farming on both some of the countries smallest and largest farms from the Central Plateau through to the Bay of Plenty.
+Having been involved in the New Zealand farming industry for over 20 years, Liz has farmed on some of New Zealand’s smallest and largest farms from the Central Plateau, through to the Bay of Plenty.
+Her particular passion is for animal health.

 Mark comes from a sheep and beef family farming background in Western Southland.
 He has been involved in the dairy industry for almost 20 years with roles nationally with DairyNZ, Rabobank and now as a dairy tutor for the New Zealand Diploma in Agribusiness Management.
 He has also worked internationally with dairy development roles in Pakistan, Colombia and currently Sri Lanka.